BananaAccounting/Germany/EÜRDossier/1_Accounting File EÜR and Anlagenspiegel/Readme.md

 # Roadmap Accounting files

-In the folder you find 3 versions of an accouting plan, a EÜR printout and a template file for Anlagenbuchhaltung:
+## Accounting files created

-#### EÜR_REFERENCE.ac2
+#### EÜR_REFERENCE_VAT_DATEV_ELTER.ac2
-*	Contains a vast collection of accounts for all types of business and cross-border transaction in and outside EU.
+...is s the complete implentation of an EÜR structured account plan.
+The account plan contains a vast collection of accounts for all types of SME businesses, integrating all kinds of cross-border transaction in and outside EU and should.
+Therefore, it should satisfiy the greatest majority of relevant users.
 The collection is based on the 2014 Heiko selection of accounts.
+Number of Kategorien/Konten: 216/54

-I added some accounts for plausibility reasons and updated headers and groups
+* I revised the account plan, added accounts for reasons of completeness and plausibilty and updated headers and groups to 2019 DATEV nomenclature.
-*	This account plan should contain all accounts relevant for the greatest majority of relevant users
-*	Number of Kategorien/Konten: 216/54
+* Revised groupings and headers so that they correspond to the DATEV Kontenplan and Steuerberater EÜR reports
+* Standard DATEV Automatic accounts are marked in row “DATEV Autom.”
+* Added the view “Nutzer” to do the customizations in the files.
+In Anlagenbuchhaltung I additionally renamed some of the rows to adapt them to Steuerberater/ DATEV terminology
+* Added a template “Formatierter Bericht nach Gruppen” for a DATEV/ Steuerberater compatible EÜR report printout

+The **TVA table** is completely implemented.
+It works analog to the swiss version of the table and is based on the German Banana standard template.
+I have updated it to 2019 contents and completed all necessary information for practical usage and app programming:

+**MwSt/USt Code** The structure represents the ELSTER form for UStVA 2019.
+I have added/ completed relevant transaction cases to represent relevant transaction cases/ booking.

+**Gr** 0=Statistical accounts/ Assesment base (Bemessungsgrundlage), 1=Sales tax amout (USt-Betrag), 2=Input tax amount (VSt Betrag)

+**Gr1** Complete attribution of 1- and 2-digit DATEV tax codes

+**Gr2** Elster Kennzahlen UStVA 2019
+2 numbers seperated by semicoloon: 1) Assesment base, 2) Tax amount

+attributed all Kennzahlen
+DATEV codes are attributed in the 1- and 2-digit version
+* All ELSTER Kennzahlen for

+* Generated a template for Anlagenbuchhaltung that corresponds to the data structure proposed in the DATEV/ ELSTER EÜR Anlagenspiegel

+Therefore, I use a simplified VAT table (as compared to the current standard templates) that does not list ELSTER Kennzahlen.
+The VAT table lists all possible UST and VST accounts with account numbers for automatic VAT bookings in Banana.
+Where appropriate, they relate to 1-digit DATEV tax code.

 #### EÜR_MOST COMMON.ac2
 *	Reduced list of revenue accounts, limited to most common EU cross-border transactions